Ali6x1000/Porifolio/README.md

 # CS Portfolio Website

-A modern, responsive portfolio website built with Next.js 14, featuring a blog, project showcase, resume section, and a powerful admin portal for content management.
+A modern, responsive portfolio website built with Next.js 14, featuring a blog, project showcase, resume section, about page, and a powerful admin portal for content management.

 ## Features